carlahy/garden/modules/copenhagen/urban culture and cultural theory.md

 - City viewed from above by those who plan
 - City viewed from the ground by those who walk
 - Psychoanalysts

+## Places and Pursuits in Sophie Calle, Suite Venitienne

+From Certeau's quotidien to Sophie's Venice
+- The quotidian will escape, vanish, as soon as you look at it; As soon as you notice or talk about habits, they are not habits anymore
+- Habits and the quotidian are, by definition, meant to be invisible
+	- ==What does this mean for practices of using UBS (or any other practice)?
+If it is the quotidian, meant to be invisible and unnoticed, how can you reflect upon it, deconstruct it, criticise it== #thesis-ideas

+### I. Pursuits in Venice: searching and shadowing
+*Text and imagines by Sophie Calle*

+**Spatialising** diaries:
+- a series of sites in Piazza San Marco (cafe Florian, photographs with pigeons)
+- **disguise**: an essential element of the "game"

+Performative images
+- Differentiated gazes around Campo San Barnaba; there are many ways of gazing/looking at the person being followed (Henri B.)
+	- **Gazing hastily in passing**: Sophie walking by Henri's pensione without stopping or looking inside
+	- **Shadowing and repeating**: following becomes possible once Henri is seen outside the pensione
+	- **Surveying and continuing**: photography used for passing time, looking around, observing without seeing too much; 'complative photography'

+Genre of the book - what is it? a photobook, artist's book, visual art, work of art?

+### II.

 # seminars